 So you want to know what the heck Age of Sigmar?
 You are not alone!
 The game is really picking up steam and a lot of new (as well as old) players are starting to look into it.

 Did this answer your question?
 Well, only partly.
-Let us look a bit more in detail at Age of Sigmar (often AoS as a shorthand).
+Let us look a bit more in detail at what Age of Sigmar also is (often AoS as a shorthand).

 Overview: 10 facts about Warhammer: Age of